magomimmo/modern-cljs/doc/second-edition/tutorial-04.md

 * `js/document`: representing the document object (i.e. the DOM)
 * `js/console`: representing the JS console of the browser

-Being a guest programming language, CLJS can interop with the underlying JS engine via special forms.
+Being a guest programming language, CLJS can interoperate with the underlying JS engine via special forms.

 The `.` special form allows you to interoperate with the underlying JS